 Overall, the results for quality of life were inconclusive.
 There were no significant improvements as measured by generic questionnaires, but hearing-specific quality of life was significantly improved 24 months after receiving a bilateral cochlear implant.
 This quality of life improvement was not seen in separate unilateral cochlear implantation control groups.

 The quality of the evidence was low (Appendix 3, Table A8).
-We upgraded the quality of the evidence from low to moderate because implantation took place during the critical period for optimal auditory development.

 Bilateral Cochlear Implantation: Harms